realm/SwiftLint/CONTRIBUTING.md

 ## Pull Requests

-All changes, no matter how trivial, must be done via pull request.
+All changes, no matter how trivial, must be done via pull requests.
 Commits should never be made directly on the `main` branch.
-Prefer rebasing over merging `main` into your PR branch to update it and resolve conflicts.
+If possible, avoid mixing different aspects in one pull request.
+Prefer squashing if there are commits that are not reasonable alone.
+To update your PR branch and resolve conflicts, prefer rebasing over merging `main`.

-_If you have commit access to SwiftLint and believe your change to be trivial and not worth waiting for review, you may open a pull request and merge immediately, but this should be the exception, not the norm._
+_If you have commit access to SwiftLint and believe your change to be trivial and not worth waiting for review, you may open a pull request and merge it immediately, but this should be the exception, not the norm._

-### Building And Running Locally
+## Building and Running Locally

-#### Using Xcode
+### Using Xcode

 1. `git clone https://github.com/realm/SwiftLint.git`
 1. `cd SwiftLint`
 1. `xed .`
-1. Select the "swiftlint" scheme
+1. Select the "swiftlint" scheme.
-1. `cmd-opt-r` open the scheme options
+1. `cmd-opt-r` to open the scheme options.
 1. Set the "Arguments Passed On Launch" you want in the "Arguments" tab.
 See available arguments [in the README](https://github.com/realm/SwiftLint#command-line).
-1. Set the "Working Directory" in the "Options" tab to the path where you would like to execute SwiftLint.
-A folder that contains swift source files.
+1. Set the "Working Directory" in the "Options" tab to the path where you would like to execute SwiftLint — a folder that contains Swift source files.
-1. Hit "Run"
+1. Hit "Run".

 |Arguments|Options|
 |-|-|